Managing access tokens (LINE Login v2.0)

 This topic explains how to manage access tokens using LINE Login v2.0 endpoints.

-This is an older version (v2.0) of the documentation.
+This is the documentation for LINE Login v2.0, an older version of LINE Login.

-To learn how to do this using the latest version of LINE Login (v2.1), see Managing access tokens.
+To learn how to do this using the latest version, LINE Login v2.1, see Managing access tokens.

 # Get the user's access token